- Latin America

 - Video Library

-Living in Dracula's Country During COVID-19
+Teaching English in Dracula's Country During COVID-19

-Written by: Lucia Carro
+Written By: Lucia Carro

 I’ve been living in Romania for the past year and a half, I also study Romanian here.
 When the coronavirus hit, I debated on whether I should remain here or return home.
 I chose to stay - flying just didn’t seem like a safe option, especially since there are no direct flights from where I live to back home.
 I would have had endure various layovers and this just didn’t seem like a viable option, although I did want to see my family and be with them during a time like this one.
 Nevertheless, I thought it through and decided to stay put in Romania.